Yates-zyh/Author-Identifier/README.md

 A comprehensive system for author style analysis, identification, and text generation based on specific author styles.

 ## Overview

 This project provides tools to analyze writing styles, identify authors of given texts, and generate new text in the style of specific authors.
 It uses state-of-the-art natural language processing techniques, including BERT for author classification and specialized models for style-based text generation with DeepSeek API integration for comparison.

+For more details, visit the [project introduction homepage](https://yates-z.top/author_analyzer.html).

 ## Features